madhubabuv/dtd/README.md

 Acknowledgements
 ---------
-This project would not have been possible without replying the awesome repo [Unimatch](unimatch_git).
+This project would not have been possible without replying the awesome repo [Unimatch][unimatch_git].
 We thank the original others for their excellent work

 [Madhu]: https://www.cs.ox.ac.uk/people/madhu.vankadari/
 [Sam]: https://www.cs.ox.ac.uk/people/samuel.hodgson/